robledocampos/dockerfile-example/README.md

   Here we:

-  - Build docker image, based on a dockerfile with debian and nginx.
+  - Build docker image, based on a dockerfile with debian and nginx
   - Run a container with this image
   - Make a bridge to expose do nginx webserver to localhost
   - See commands to list, stop and delete container